 Tips for keeping your dog safe this summer.
 Summers are pleasing for everyone.
 When you think about summer, all you can think about is outdoor fun and games.
 The same is the way your dog feels about summer.
 You can see your dog’s excitement every time it goes out to play in the summer.

-However, summer is not always fun and games, and this is because the temperature is so high that the chances of dehydration are very high.
+However, summer is not always fun and games.
+The temperature is so high that the chances of dehydration are very high.
 Similarly, your dog may get more injuries when playing in the summer and get skin and ear infections.

-Protecting your dog from everything that can affect its fun in summer is very important.
-But first, you must keep it healthy and safe from all infections, overheating, sunburn, dehydration, stroke, and injuries.
+It is very important to protect your dog from everything that can affect its summer fun.
+But first, you must keep it healthy and safe from infections, overheating, sunburn, dehydration, stroke, and injuries.

 Top Guidance to Keep Your Dog Secure This Summer